About

 John F. Kennedy paraphrasing Luke 12:48

-I’m Michael Dreher, Professor of Communication and Chair of the Department of Communication at Georgia College & State University.
+I’m Michael Dreher, Professor of Communication in the Department of Communication at Georgia College & State University.
 I’ve joined the GCSU faculty after a 24 year career at Bethel University, where I was named Professor Emeritus of Communication and was the Director of Forensics, in addition to serving stints as director of the M.A. in Communication program and as department chair.
 I also taught and directed forensics at Palm Beach Atlantic University.
 What is forensics, you ask?
 Why, there’s a whole page just devoted to forensics on this site!

 My background is in rhetoric and public address, but as a communication generalist, I’ve taught a variety of classes in communication on both the bachelor’s and master’s level, including qualitative and quantitative methods, communication technology and media, public speaking, and interpersonal communication.
 I’ve even taught a homiletics class for a Catholic seminary.
 I’ve taught rhetoric courses including Myth and Value Analysis, Social Movements, and the Rhetoric of Religion.